-If you ever find yourself playing the overly aggressive poker player then read on.
-Aggressors don’t understand their hand value and they don’t consider yours.
+If you ever find yourself playing the overly aggressive poker player, then read on.
+Aggressors don’t understand their hand value, and they don’t consider yours.

 Occasionally these are ‘Fish’ who think a K J is the key to the kingdom.
-More often then not it’s the trademark of an ‘Aggressor’.
+More often than not, it’s the trademark of an ‘Aggressor’.

 Unfortunately, they are often the big pot winners in poker.
-Often it is very difficult to beat them so the idea is to minimise their impact on you and your stack.
+Often it is very difficult to beat them, so the idea is to minimise their impact on you and your stack.

 Combatting Aggressive Poker Players

 But don’t panic just yet.
-Aggressors make mistakes too so to beat them at their own game look you have to look out for a few things.
+Aggressors make mistakes, too, so to beat them at their own game look, you have to look out for a few things.

 Tighten Up Your Play

-This isn’t ideal when you want to play a solid game of poker.
+This isn’t ideal when you want to play a solid poker game.
 But if you play loose or with a relatively poor hand, they will try to bet you off the table.
-And you simply won’t have a hand good enough to stop them.

 Re-Raise And Bluff